-Sales in our EMEA region accounted for 10.0% of our net sales for 2015.
-We sell our products in the EMEA region to approximately 3,200 wholesale customers and to 10 independent distributors that sell to approximately 700 wholesale customers in locations throughout the EMEA region, including Russia, portions of Europe, the Middle East and Africa.
-In addition, as of December 31, 2015, we operated 10 outlet retail stores, 1 branded retail store and 1 employee retail store in various locations in Western Europe.
-We also sell Columbia and Sorel products through brand-specific e-commerce websites in Austria, Belgium, Finland, France, Germany, Ireland, Italy, the Netherlands, Spain and the United Kingdom.
+Sales in our EMEA region accounted for 10.7% of our net sales for 2016.
+We sell our products in the EMEA region to approximately 3,500 wholesale customers and to 9 independent international distributors that sell to approximately 500 wholesale customers in locations throughout the EMEA region, including Russia, portions of Europe, the Middle East, and Africa.
+In addition, as of December 31, 2016, we operated 20 outlet and shop-in-shop locations and 1 branded retail store in various locations in Western Europe.
+We also sell Columbia and SOREL products through brand-specific e-commerce websites in Austria, Belgium, Finland, France, Germany, Ireland, Italy, the Netherlands, Spain, and the United Kingdom.